 Of the four approaches IBM can take, a direct hardware push would almost certainly fail, a direct software approach will be hard, slow and will probably fail, the pure services play will be an interesting punt, especially if IBM leverages its business consulting experience, but the one that could out flank all its main competitors is hosted services.
 IBM should speed up its deployment of these – and when possible they might as well be based on IBM’s own hardware and software – the nature of hosted service is such that the end user organisations, whatever their size, probably won’t know or care.

 Bob Tarzey is a service director at Quocirca focussed on the route to market for IT products and services in Europe.
-Quocirca is a UK-based perceptional research and analysis firm with a focus on the European market.
+Quocirca (www.quocirca.com) is a UK based research and analysis firm with a focus on the European and global markets for IT.